kovasb/gamma-driver/README.md

 Gamma-WebGL embraces the fundamentally procedural, banging-on-hidden-state model of computational exposed by WebGL, and reifies these operations with Clojurescript data and protocols.

-Our model is composed of three concepts: 1) state & operators, 2) drivers, and 3) routines.
+Our model is composed of three concepts: 1) state & operators, 2) routines, and 3) drivers.

 ## 1. State & Operators